Flaws & Misconceptions about Ethereum Smart Contracts

 2. Analyzing the Code

-Despite the fact that smart contracts are intended to reduce the complexity of the operations though their code is truly mind boggling.
+Despite the fact that smart contracts are intended to reduce the complexity of the operations through their code is truly mind-boggling.
 Each smart contract is composed by a human coder, yet their information is hard to break down.

 The above mentioned are just the flaws of the ethereum smart contract but it just doesn’t end here, as there are many

 misconceptions about the smart contacts as well.
 From which a few are listed below;

 #1.
 Smart contacts: they are codes and not contracts: A common phrase quoted by Oliver is that “smart contracts are neither smart nor contracts, they are just dumb code”.

 #2.
 Smart contracts can operate fully autonomously: The most well-known perception is that individuals have their assumption that a smart contract can effectively examine the surroundings and execute because of changes automatically, i.e. a smart contract proactively questions an outer/external database and changes its own particular state on the bases of the outcome.